nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 .. note::

-   This service is not compatible with devices that use the nRF9160, but only newer nRF91x1 devices such as the nRF9151 and nRF9161.
+   This service is not compatible with devices that use the nRF9160, but only for the nRF9161 device.

 You can enable support for this service by building the sample as follows: